Alek Keshishian

-Alek Keshishian (Ալեք Գևորգի Քեշիշեան, born 30 July 1964) is an Armenian-born American film and commercial director, writer, producer and music video director.
+Alek Keshishian (Ալեք Գևորգի Քեշիշեան, born 30 July 1964) is an Armenian-American film and commercial director, writer, producer and music video director.
 His 1991 documentary, Madonna: Truth or Dare was the highest-grossing documentary of all time until 2002; it "changed the way filmmakers explored the world of celebrity" and had a "profound impact on LGBTQ representation in film."

 Early life and education

 Keshishian was born in Beirut to Cecile Keshishian (née Simonian), and Kevork Keshishian, a pediatrician.
 The family immigrated to the United States in 1969.
 They lived briefly in Brookline, Massachusetts, and then moved to Manchester, New Hampshire.
-Immersed in the Armenian community, the Keshishians often housed Armenian refugees, and Keshishian and his younger sister, Aleen, grew up speaking English and Armenian.
+Immersed in the Armenian community, the Keshishians often housed Armenian refugees, and Keshishian and his younger sister, Aleen Keshishian, grew up speaking English and Armenian.
 Both siblings acted as children and toured with the New Hampshire Children's Theatre, American Children's Theatre, and the "I Like the U.S. of A" national touring company.

 Keshishian attended St. Paul's School and Harvard University, graduating with honors in 1986.
 His senior thesis was a pop-opera adaptation of Wuthering Heights.
 The production, which included music by Kate Bush and Madonna, received significant attention.

 Career

 Music videos, Truth or Dare, With Honors

 Keshishian moved to Los Angeles following his graduation, where he directed music videos for artists including Bobby Brown, Run-DMC and Elton John.
 In 1991, when he was 26, Madonna called him; she had seen Wuthering Heights on VHS and followed his career.
 Four hours after they spoke, Keshishian went to a rehearsal for the Blond Ambition World Tour.

 Initially commissioned by HBO to shoot backstage footage of Madonna at the start of the Blond Ambition tour in Japan, Keshishian filmed "everything, off and on stage."
 The strength of the Japanese footage, as well as the rapport between Keshishian and Madonna, led to making Truth or Dare, which became the biggest grossing documentary of its time.
 In an article that marked the 30th anniversary of the film's release, the Guardian reported that Keshishian was "less fascinated by Madonna’s admittedly impressive onstage show than by the freewheeling circus of her backstage life, surrounded by her self-described “family” of assistants, adjuncts and predominantly queer backup dancers...Keshishian likened the crew to the bawdy ensemble of a Federico Fellini film; Truth or Dare, in turn, fashioned itself as the La Dolce Vita of rockumentaries, chaotically freeform and in thrall to sensuality and decadence, and shot largely in limber, grainy black-and-white for maximum vérité cred."

-In 1991 Keshishian directed the feature film With Honors, which starred Joe Pesci, Brendan Fraser, and Patrick Dempsey.
+In 1994 Keshishian directed the feature film With Honors, which starred Joe Pesci, Brendan Fraser, and Patrick Dempsey.
 While it topped the box office the week of its release, the critical response to the film was lukewarm.